barrales-d/CalStateFullertonProjects/DataStructures/README.md

 __*Math Vector2D*__
 > A data structure I created when I was in Math 270B which introduced me to mathematical vectors.
 >
-> Vector2d is a template struct that will create a 2d vector and you can do basic vector math with scalars, matrix multiplication, and more.
+> Vector2d is a template struct that will create a 2d vector and you can do basic vector math with scalars, dot products, and more.
 > It is very simple and not complete but with it I was able do the beginning of a physics engine with have different forces interact.